drivet/website/content/oldsite/index.md

 title: A Trip Down Memory Lane

-I've had a web presence in some form or another since about 1998 or so, when I made my first hand coded HTML pages available online.
-Or maybe I used Netscape Composer; honestly, I can't remember.
-Over the years, the various incarnations of my website have been hosted on, in no particular order, [U of T][1] servers, [PCI Geomatics][2] servers, [Geocities][3], [Netfirms][4], and a series of home machines set aside for this express purpose.

-When I finally started my blog in earnest, I basically pushed aside all the old content in favour of the new.
-The stuff I had written up until that point was largely forgotten, and started gathering dust on my old Sun Ultra 10, which was the last machine to host my site before I finally gave in and started using a web hosting company (then a VPS and then, finally, a dedicated server which I rent from [kimsufi][5])
+When I started blogging in earnest, around 2007, I basically pushed aside all of the old content on my website in favour of the new.
+The stuff I had written up until that point was largely forgotten, and started gathering dust on my old Sun Ultra 10, which was the last machine to host my site before I finally gave in and started using a web hosting company.

 I've recently dug out my Sun Ultra 10 from my closet and have since been knee-deep in nostalgia.
 I think my old site or, at least, selected parts of